-Other popular frameworks and libraries for building VR websites are React VR (great for developers that already know React, as well as for beginners) and Three.js (the library used by A-Frame at its core, recommended to more experienced developers).
+Other popular frameworks and libraries for building VR websites are React VR (great for both experienced developers and beginners alike ) and Three.js (the library used by A-Frame at its core, recommended for more experienced developers).

-Immersive computing is going to change the way we play, work, live and learn.
-We are at the start of the next computing revolution.
-With Web VR, you get all the benefits of the Web: searchable, linkable, low-friction (no installation required), sharable.
-Having so many tools available, and with the current industry growth, there has never been a better time to start building!
+Immersive computing is undoubtedly changing the way we play, work, live and learn.
+It’s put us at the brink of a new computing revolution.
+With Web VR, you get all the benefits of the Web: it’s searchable, linkable, low-friction (no installation required), and shareable.
+With all the tools available and the current industry growth – there has never been a better time to start building!

 Laurentiu was the host of PentaBAR #20 Brasov, an IT knowledge sharing event that we traditionally organize on a regular basis, after work, in order to discuss recent innovation or other IT related topics.